Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 Greinke probably deserved better.
 The rally in the eighth started when Charlie Blackmon hit a soft two-bouncer into left field for a one-out single.
 Arizona manager Torey Lovullo may be second-guessing himself for leaving Greinke in to face Arenado for a fourth time with two runners on and not bringing in Archie Bradley, but Greinke was at just 98 pitches and it was one of those games when it felt like his game to win or lose.
 The sabermetricians might say that's why you go with the numbers and bring in Bradley instead of going with your emotions.

 I loved the two MVP candidates both coming up clutch in those big moments.
 Goldschmidt leads the National League in both Baseball-Reference and FanGraphs WAR, with Arenado third in Baseball-Reference and tied for sixth in FanGraphs.
 Arenado, however, maybe has the signature moment of the 2017 season so far with his walk-off home run to complete the cycle on Sunday and now adds another late-inning, come-from-behind hit to his ledger.
 My editor, Dan, a huge Rockies fan, also assures me that Arenado has yet to launch into one of his patented hot streaks.
-Looks like he's starting one now, with 12 hits -- eight for extra bases -- over his past five games.
+Looks like he's starting one now, with 12 hits -- eight for extra bases -- in his past five games.

 It's way too early to get into a heated MVP debate, but as those two clubs battle the Los Angeles Dodgers for NL West supremacy, Goldschmidt and Arenado are going to be in that debate all season, along with Bryce Harper and maybe even Blackmon, who has actually outhit Arenado so far.